thindprateek/MVA/README.md

 2. Dependent variables vs severity
 3. Independent variables vs severity
 4. Quantitative and numerical attributes can be processed using statistical/ MVA models and graphs representing probability or % contribution to the accident will be plotted.
-5. Categorical variables (Present/Absent or Day/Night) can be used to determine which category was more prevelant when an accident occured in general.
+5. Categorical variables (Present/Absent or Day/Night) can be used to determine which category was more prevelant when an accident occured general.